jrnold/qss-tidy/docs/causality.md

 #> 4 white male   0.0887
 ```

-What's nice about this approach is that we wouldn't have needed to create the factor variable first as in *QSS*.

 We can use that same approach to calculate the mean of first names, and use
-`arrange()` to sort in ascending order.
+`arrange` to sort in ascending order.

 ```r
 resume %>%